avd-web/Fullstack-User-Authentication-Authorization-Feature/README.md

 Integrate with social login providers (optional).
 Implement multi-factor authentication for additional security (optional).
 Log and monitor user login activity for security purposes.
-This user story provides a high-level overview of the requirements for a user login and authorization module.
+This user story provides a high-level overview of the requirements for a user login and authorization feature.
 The specific implementation details may vary depending on the specific needs of the application.
 ___

-### Module-stack
+### Feature-stack
 #### Back-end:
 - Java
 - Spring Boot